SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-21-The-NgModel-Directive

-We need to display, listen and extract data at the same time.
+We need to display, listen, and extract data at the same time.

 To do this, we use the **ngModel** directive.